Firstmac ×

 Australian Economic Update

-Australian economic indicators released in February again showed mostly soft economic readings.
-January retail sales rose 1.1% m-o-m, but after falling a revised 2.1% in December.
-Housing indicators weakened in December with the value of home loans down 5.6% m-o-m and home building approvals down by 9.5% m-o-m.
-Employment rose by only 500 in January and the unemployment rate rose to a two-year high 4.1% from 3.9% in December.
-The January CPI showed annual inflation at 3.4% y-o-y, unchanged from December.
-The RBA’s interest rate setting committee left the cash rate unchanged at 4.35% at its early-February meeting and indicated that wage growth above 4% y-o-y (the Q4 wage price index was up 4.2% y-o-y) and weak productivity growth would delay any opportunity to start cutting the cash rate.
+Australian economic indicators released in March were mixed strength.
+Q4 GDP grew only 0.2% q-o-q, 1.5% yoy from 0.3% q-o-q, 2.1% y-o-y in Q3.
+February retail sales rose 0.3% m-o-m consolidating with the 1.1% m-o-m gain in January.
+Housing indicators weakened in January with the value of home loans down 4.6% m-o-m and home building approvals down by 1.0% m-o-m.
+The labour market was much stronger than expected in February with employment up 116,500 and the unemployment rate falling sharply from 4.1% in January to 3.7% in February.
+The February CPI showed annual inflation at 3.4% y-o-y, unchanged from January.
+The RBA’s interest rate setting committee left the cash rate unchanged at 4.35% at its mid-March meeting and indicated that it was ruling nothing in or out concerning the economic and interest rate outlook.

 Australian Credit Markets